The Victor-Victrola Page

 "Restoration" does NOT include making necessary repairs to the mechanical components.
 Mechanical work to assure correct functionality should never give cause to classify a phonograph as 'restored' as long as the repairs are made correctly, using original-type replacement parts.
 In most instances, making repairs on spring-wound phonograph motors or other components is not a costly endeavor.
 An exception would be for 1920's machines with electronic amplification and/or radios.
 Repairs to these electronic systems can become quite costly; however once complete, the appraised value would increase correspondingly.

 To begin an assessment, the appraiser must be familiar with how the appraised machine appeared when new.
 Most Victors and Victrolas made between 1901 and 1924 used a varnish-over-shellac finish, but there are exceptions to this rule.
 Some oak finishes have a shellac finish with a protective wax applied; others may have been fumed via an ammonia bath and will have no finish coats.
 Those machines with a varnished finish were certainly smooth and glossy, but never to the extent one would find on a lacquered, mirror-finish piano today (as seen at right).
 Victrolas produced after 1925, featured a semi-gloss lacquer finish, which has a very muted appearance with only slight reflectivity.
 Bear in mind that the vast majority of Victor products were mass-produced.
 While there were a few special-order models with fine hand-crafted finishes, over 99% of Victor's phonographs came down the assembly line quickly, were dumped in a stain tank and then either brushed or sprayed by hand with finish coats.
 Then a quick polish and out the door it went.
 Victor's quality control was excellent; it is extremely rare to find an original machine with drips or runs, or showing signs of dust or contamination in the finish.
 So while Victor's products always featured an excellent appearance, they must be considered as production-line products and will not replicate the craftsmanship one would find in expensive world-class furniture.
-In order to determine true condition, the appraised machine must be mentally evaluated against how it appeared when new.
+In order to determine true condition, the appraised machine must be subjectively evaluated against how it appeared when new.
 It is therefore imperative that the appraiser understand the degree of glossiness and surface texture which were found on the different finishes when the machine was produced.
 There is often some degree of overlap in shading and finish texture in each finish type due to nominal variations of the veneers which were used, but for example, the appraiser should expect Victor's "GOP" (Golden Oak Polished) finish to be much more reflective/glossy than the "GOW" (Golden Oak Waxed) finish.
 To further complicate matters, there can also be considerable overlap between some of Victor's more expensive finishes such as American Walnut and Circassian Walnut; some Victrolas will exhibit grain figuring and staining characteristics that are common to both varieties.
 This can cause confusion and disagreement in the appraisal process.
 A complete discussion of the types of finishes appears here, and readers are encouraged to review this subject before proceeding further.

 The first step in evaluating any antique is to determine if it has been restored or if it retains its original finish.
 In most instances, a phonograph which has been restored will be worth less than an identical phonograph which retains its original finish, even if the original finish shows signs of wear.
 This topic will be discussed in detail in the "Valuation" section.
 A machine which has been restored, even by the most proficient experts, will usually exhibit a few clues of the restoration work which will become apparrent to an experienced appraiser; however these small imperfections can be easily overlooked by the average collector.
 It may be necessary to remove cabinet components to inspect hidden areas for evidence of rework or newly applied finish materials.
 For exceptionally well-executed restorations, a "UV" lamp may be required to search for variations in finish depth and/or evidence of recent rework.
 This type of inspection goes beyond the scope of this discussion.
 We have noted several instances where the restoration work was so well executed that it became very difficult to determine if the machine was a mint-original or a world-class restoration.
 One major collector recently purchased a beautiful "mint-original" machine at auction, only to find that it had been exceptionally well restored when later inspected in direct sunlight.
-The only clues were some tiny overspray ''bumps' under the motorboard and inside the cabinet which would never have appeared on an original factory finish.
+The only clues were some tiny overspray ''specs" under the motorboard and inside the cabinet which would never have appeared on an original factory finish.
 It was a superb restoration; however the buyer was still disappointed that he had not purchased an original machine.

 However, these situations are quite unusual.
 In most cases, it is very easy to determine if a machine has been restored.
 The vast majority of 'restored' machines one will find for sale on Ebay or at the local auction house have been restored incorrectly.
 There are only two types of restorations: correct and incorrect.
 There is no such thing as an 'almost correct' restoration when evaluating a machine for an appraisal.
 Many readers will find a Victrola in their attic, and claim that "Aunt Tilly bought it brand new and it has never been touched".
 After a brief evaluation, it is very apparent that 'Uncle Fred' must have restored it in his basement many years ago, and that level of restoration is virtually always incorrect.
 The valuation will consequently become a big disappointment.